 The Japanese economy continues to show signs of struggle following following poor Machine Order figures yesterday.
 Will the Bank of Japan keep interest rates on hold this Thursday?

 The Japanese economy is showing mixed signs following stronger than expected PMI data coupled with slower exports.
-However, GBP/JPY exchange rates continue to be driven by UK politics.

 With Japan hosting the summer Olympics in 2020, we ask whether hosting such an event is beneficial to a countries economy.